Spelt Chocolate Sockerkaka (with a white chocolate drizzle)

 • Melt butter and stir in the milk and coffee.

-• Combine the flour, cocoa, baking powder and vanilla sugar and then sift into the wet ingredients, mixing until just combined (being careful not to over mix).
+• Combine the flour, cocoa, baking powder and vanilla sugar (see note 1) and then sift into the wet ingredients, mixing until just combined (being careful not to over mix).

-• Bake for around 30-35 minutes - the cake is ready when an inserted skewer comes out clean.
+• Bake for around 30-35 minutes in the lower part of the oven.
+The cake is ready when an inserted skewer comes out just about clean.

 • Let the cake sit in the tin for around 20 minutes and then remove it and allow it to cool completely on a wire rack.